Christmas Island Bonefishing

-Breakfast and dinner are cooked to order.
+Breakfasts are cooked-to-order.
 Fish is always one of the dinner choices.
 Other choices during the week include: chicken, roast turkey, roast lamb, and rib-eye steaks.
-Sashimi is served at happy hour each evening along with fruit, coconut, and cookies.
+Sashimi (thin slices of fresh fish) is served at happy hour each evening alongside fruit, coconut, and cookies.

 View our You-Tube video on Christmas Island.